jamf/NetSUS/docs/settings.md

 ## Storage Settings
-The Storage settings allows you to expand the logical disk volume on NetSUS Server, if the VMDK has been expanded.
+The Storage settings allows you to expand the logical disk volume on the NetSUSLP, if the VMDK has been expanded.

-1. Shut down the NetSUS Server.
+1. Shut down the NetSUSLP.

-2. Expand the VMDK of the NetSUS Server from within the hypervisor.
+2. Expand the VMDK of the NetSUSLP from within the hypervisor.

-3. Start up the NetSUS Server.
+3. Start up the NetSUSLP.

-4. Log in to the NetSUS server web application.
+4. Log in to the NetSUSLP web application.

 5. In the side navigation menu or in the mobile dropdown menu, click **Settings** <img height="20" src="images/thumbnails/settings_menu.png"> .